0xMOSTA-FU/siem-internship-phase-1/siem-internship-phase-1/README.md

 ## Folder Structure
 - /screenshots: images from Kibana, detections
 - /logs: raw log files used in analysis
-- /writeups: detection rule descriptions, use cases, setup docs
+- /writeups: detection rule descriptions, use cases, setup docs , Full ScreenShots for all proccess